linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/16 European Monetary System Union.md

 - otherwise of the euro.

-!e euro crisis revealed some significant $aws in the design of the EMU project that were not fully

-appreciated when it was launched in 1999. !e first $aw was that the criteria for admission to EMU were not

-fully adhered to.
-In particular, the 60% ceiling on the national debt criterion was ignored. !is meant that

-countries like Italy and Greece were admitted with national debts over 100% of GDP, well above the Maastricht

-limit.
-While the SGP was designed to ensure fiscal rectitude following EMU, it was not fully appreciated

-what the impact of a major recession would do to fiscal balances and national debt dynamics. !e 2008–12

-recession revealed that several countries' debt dynamics were unsustainable in the face of a significant adverse

-economic shock. !e other key $aw in the system was the limited role for the ECB as a lender of last resort:

-its SMP purchases of government bonds, liquidity provision and LTRO policies were controversial and seen

-by some German policy-makers as contrary to the no-bailout principle.
-If the ECB had a lender of the last

-440

-The European Monetary System and European Monetary Union

-resort function it might have been able to forestall the crisis by making it clear to market participants that

-their sovereign bond holdings in the PIIGS would be repaid in full. !is would have helped to keep down their

-borrowing rates and reduced the risk of contagion.
+The euro crisis revealed some significant flaws in the design of the EMU project that were not fully appreciated when it was launched in 1999.
+The first flaw was that the criteria for admission to EMU were not fully adhered to.
+In particular, the 60% ceiling on the national debt criterion was ignored.
+This meant that countries like Italy and Greece were admitted with national debts over 100% of GDP, well above the Maastricht limit.
+While the SGP was designed to ensure fiscal rectitude following EMU, it was not fully appreciated what the impact of a major recession would do to fiscal balances and national debt dynamics.
+The 2008–12 recession revealed that several countries' debt dynamics were unsustainable in the face of a significant adverse economic shock.
+The other key flaw in the system was the limited role for the ECB as a lender of last resort: its SMP purchases of government bonds, liquidity provision and LTRO policies were controversial and seen by some German policy-makers as contrary to the no-bailout principle.
+If the ECB had a lender of the last resort function it might have been able to forestall the crisis by making it clear to market participants that their sovereign bond holdings in the PIIGS would be repaid in full.
+This would have helped to keep down their borrowing rates and reduced the risk of contagion.

-!e euro survived the PIIGS crisis intact and the European Central Bank has shown a strong commitment

-to maintain the integrity of the eurozone area with its willingness to undertake a series of quantitative easing

-measures. !ere was a period during the eurozone crisis when Greece was on the verge of leaving the eurozone

-and/or defaulting on its debt.
-However, the support of the German government, the ECB being prepared to

-'do whatever it takes' and subsequent restructuring of Greek debt have enabled the eurozone to increase rather

-than decrease its membership.
+The euro survived the PIIGS crisis intact and the European Central Bank has shown a strong commitment to maintain the integrity of the eurozone area with its willingness to undertake a series of quantitative easing measures.
+There was a period during the eurozone crisis when Greece was on the verge of leaving the eurozone and/or defaulting on its debt.
+However, the support of the German government, the ECB being prepared to 'do whatever it takes' and subsequent restructuring of Greek debt have enabled the eurozone to increase rather than decrease its membership.

-Even though the eurozone survived the PIIGS crisis, the recent large increases in fiscal deficits and

-national debts and falls in the eurozone GDP resulting from the Covid-19 crisis of 2020–21 will present new

-challenges for many of the eurozone countries. !e Covid-19 crisis means that there remains a continued

-need for certain countries to bring down their fiscal deficits and national debts to much more manageable and

-sustainable levels, along with continued progress on restoring the competitiveness of their economies.
-It also

-involves undertaking what in the short term are painful structural reforms designed to improve the workings

-- f goods and labour markets.
+Even though the eurozone survived the PIIGS crisis, the recent large increases in fiscal deficits and national debts and falls in the eurozone GDP resulting from the Covid-19 crisis of 2020–21 will present new challenges for many of the eurozone countries.
+The Covid-19 crisis means that there remains a continued need for certain countries to bring down their fiscal deficits and national debts to much more manageable and sustainable levels, along with continued progress on restoring the competitiveness of their economies.
+It also involves undertaking what in the short term are painful structural reforms designed to improve the workings of goods and labour markets.
 In addition, there remains a need for banks to reduce their sovereign exposures and continue the process of deleveraging and restoring their balance sheets to a healthier state.
-Such reforms will)take many years to implement, will usually meet stiff resistance and, even when in place, will take time to bear fruit.
+Such reforms will take many years to implement, will usually meet stiff resistance and, even when in place, will take time to bear fruit.

-Following the eurozone crisis, it became clear that a successful European Monetary Union required

-progress to be made not only on fiscal deficits but also a stronger institutional framework in the form of

-progress towards a Banking Union and Capital Markets Union.
-In this respect, once fully implemented the

-Banking and Capital Market Unions will be a significant step in the right direction towards providing a much

-stronger framework for the EMU project.
-Some go further and suggest that it even requires some form of

-political union if it is ultimately to survive and prosper.
-On balance, the chances are that the eurozone will

-remain intact and is unlikely to lose any of its members for the foreseeable future.
-Indeed, it is likely to

-continue to gradually increase in size; this is due to a number of factors. !e EMU project is in many ways a

-political rather than economic project and, given the enormous political capital that was expended in setting

-up the project in the first instance, one should not underestimate the political will present to keep the project

-alive.
+Following the eurozone crisis, it became clear that a successful European Monetary Union required progress to be made not only on fiscal deficits but also a stronger institutional framework in the form of progress towards a Banking Union and Capital Markets Union.
+In this respect, once fully implemented the Banking and Capital Market Unions will be a significant step in the right direction towards providing a much stronger framework for the EMU project.
+Some go further and suggest that it even requires some form of political union if it is ultimately to survive and prosper.
+On balance, the chances are that the eurozone will remain intact and is unlikely to lose any of its members for the foreseeable future.
+Indeed, it is likely to continue to gradually increase in size; this is due to a number of factors.
+The EMU project is in many ways a political rather than economic project and, given the enormous political capital that was expended in setting up the project in the first instance, one should not underestimate the political will present to keep the project alive.
 Ultimately, it is political will that will decide the fate of the euro.
-A country leaving the euro would also

-raise the prospects of severe economic contagion as speculators attacked the next candidate country likely to

-leave. !ere would also be bank runs in countries where it was felt that exit from the euro was a significant

-probability, leading to the need for such banks to be rescued.
-From a legal standpoint, there is currently no

-provision for a country to leave the eurozone and there would be huge problems in both financial markets

-and the real economy concerning the validity and valuation of outstanding contracts.
-As such, the costs of

-countries leaving are substantially higher than the costs of staying in the eurozone, for both the country

-concerned and other key countries such as France and Germany.
+A country leaving the euro would also raise the prospects of severe economic contagion as speculators attacked the next candidate country likely to leave.
+There would also be bank runs in countries where it was felt that exit from the euro was a significant probability, leading to the need for such banks to be rescued.
+From a legal standpoint, there is currently no provision for a country to leave the eurozone and there would be huge problems in both financial markets and the real economy concerning the validity and valuation of outstanding contracts.
+As such, the costs of countries leaving are substantially higher than the costs of staying in the eurozone, for both the country concerned and other key countries such as France and Germany.

-_Further Reading for_ _Chapter 16_ _can be found at the end of the book._
+_Further Reading for Chapter 16 can be found at the end of the book._

-441